 As noted above, I recognize that I am seeing only a bit of the broad and deep agenda here in Madrid; nevertheless, there are items that are useful to the various roles I am occupying while here.

-Interdisciplinary Centre on Climate Change (IC3) – With IC3 spearheading the University of Waterloo participation in COP, it has been a pleasure to represent its interests here.
-One of the eight University of Waterloo university-level research centres and institutes, IC3 has members working on virtually every aspect of the climate change agenda.
+Waterloo Climate Institute – With the institute spearheading the University of Waterloo's participation in COP, it has been a pleasure to represent its interests here.
+One of the eight University of Waterloo university-level research centres and institutes, the Waterloo Climate Institute has members working on virtually every aspect of the climate change agenda.
 And at every turn here in Madrid, when I hear a theme being raised, I can think of a researcher back home doing work in that very area.
 Moreover, seeing Waterloo’s standing as one of the world’s top five universities for climate action highlighted in one of the Conference’s side events further illuminated the Centre’s global standing.
 I will take home a number of potential connections for us to pursue.

 University of Waterloo senior leader – With my involvement in the development of the University’s recently-launched Strategic Plan – and the importance of that Plan going forward – I find myself often thinking of ways in which external opportunities fit with the Plan.
 This week in Madrid has presented me with a wealth of relevant possibilities, both generally and specifically: